-Example Speeds of 125cc Go-Karts
+5 Example Top Speeds Of 125cc Go-Karts

-As you can see, the differences between these five karts’ top speeds are relatively small; most being within 1 or 2 mph of each other.
-The real stand-out is the CRG Blackwheel with its Vortex RoK GP, and this is because the engine specifically has 36HP whereas the others have considerably less.
-In truth, the engine you choose matters more than the chassis save for some minor differences.
+As you can see, the differences between these five karts’ top speeds are relatively small, with most being within 1 or 2 mph of each other.
+The real stand-out is the CRG Black Wheel, with its Vortex Rok GP, and this is because the engine has 36 HP, whereas the others have considerably less (see below).
+In truth, the engine you choose matters more than the chassis, aside from some minor differences.

 How Many Horsepower Does A 125cc Go-Kart Have?

 The IAME X30 is famous for being one of the cheapest kart engines to maintain, and one of the most reliable ones on the market.
 It’s also exceedingly easy to work on with its mechanical workings being more familiar to most drivers.
-Compare this to the Rotax Max EVO, which is primarily powered by electrics and other more complicated systems, which isn’t exactly a typical mechanic’s best friend.
+Compare this to the Rotax Max EVO, which is primarily powered by electronics and other more complicated systems, which isn’t exactly a typical mechanic’s best friend.

 What To Look For In A 125cc Go-Kart

 The biggest thing to look for in a kart chassis above all else is whether it has the ability to be fitted with a 125cc engine.
-Although chassis are all very standardized in size when they reach adult classifications, there are some minute differences which can make all the difference at professional levels.
+Although chassis are all very standardized in size when they reach adult classifications, there are some minute differences between them, which can make all the difference at professional levels.